magpylib/magpylib/docs/_pages/user_guide/examples/examples_app_force3.md

 ## Code Explenation

-This is just a developed code from the simple example above.
-Underneath there are listed the changes or rather the adds.
+This code is a developed version of the simple example above.
+The changes or additions are listed below.

 ```python
 for i in range(25):